 Marriage at that point wasn’t for me and having a child was even further away.
-There comes the point in life where you have to go your separate ways.
+There comes a point in life where you have to go your separate ways.
 So quietly we parted.
 My childhood friends have always been on my mind whenever good thing or bad things happen.
 I always thought about the things we been through and how we stuck out.

 Recently I got in contact with my childhood friend again.
 By coincident, I ran into her sister and got her number.

-I called her and found out that just like me, she was starting her own business, only she was in the process of opening her cafe.
+I called her and found out that just like me.
+She was starting her own business only she was in the process of opening her cafe.

 It wasn’t possible to meet up since we were both busy, but we kept in touch during this time.

-The other day I finally got the chance to visit her café The South Harbour Cafe, that she chose to open in our old neighborhood.
+The other day I finally got the chance to visit her café The South Harbour Cafe.
+That she chose to open in our old neighborhood.

 When I first came to the cafe and met her, It was as if time stood still.
 She looked exactly like she use to.
 As if 12 years ago hadn’t passed.
 It was such a surreal experience.
 It felt like I’ve gone back in time and we were just there.
 Right there where everything had ended.